pure4j/pure4j/docs/tutorial_collections.md

 |TransientVector     |ArrayList

 As with the persistent collections, there is a method `persistent()` which converts the transient implementation into a persistent one.
 Transient collections are typically faster than persistent collections, if that's what you need.
+Otherwise, you may as well use the persistent collections.

 ### `ISeq`s